TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 ## Modifiers

 Obey wasn't just built for validation, but also to support coercion and modification.
 Modifiers allow for doing this in a clean, simple method.
-Let's revisit the model again, usinf the `modifier` method to create one:
+Let's revisit the model again, using the `modifier` method to create one:

 {% highlight javascript %}
 import obey from 'obey'